liambrandwein/cs326-final-alpha/docs/rubric.md

 - Successfully view creators
 - Succesfully displays creator thumbnails
 - Allows you to click on 'Watch now' to link to the creator's page
-- Successfully changes setting options between calendars you are the administrator or and ones you are not
-- Successfully creates and edits items
-- Edit/creation modal efficiently switches between the time fields for action items and events
-- Successfully pulls items onto the personal calendar
+- Watching a creator adds that creator to watch history

 ### Watch History Page &emsp; &emsp; &emsp; &emsp; &emsp; ___ / 25 pts
+- Can view history of watched creators
-- Calendar view is successfully set to the current month and day
+- Includes timestamp, a link to the content, and thumbnail
-- Calendar days with items are successfully set
-- The Day View successfully adds correct items when a day is clicked
-- Items are editable and able to be deleted and the Day View is updated accordingly
-- To-dos are able to be added
-- To-dos can be archived on checking them off
-- To-dos can be unarchived on unchecking them
-- Archived to-dos are successfully removed after 24 hours
+- Can clear watch history

-### Calendar Gallery &emsp; &emsp; &emsp; &emsp; &emsp; ___ / 20 pts
+### Home Page &emsp; &emsp; &emsp; &emsp; &emsp; ___ / 20 pts
-- Pre-made calendars are subscribable
-- Can successfully create a calendar
-- Can successfully subscribe to a pre-made calendar
+- Can view recommendations for Twitch/Youtubers to watch
-- Can successfully subscribe to another user’s calendar
+- Can navigate to other areas of the site from home page

 ### CRUD &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp;  ___ / 5 pts
 - Create: **1 pt**